 How to Overcome Video Game Addiction

-Video game addiction is simply being addicted to video games.
-Unfortunately this addiction is growing at a fast pace.
-While it may not affect the body directly like alcohol or cigarettes would, it can still devastate lives when people take things way too far when it comes to video games.
+A video game addiction is simply an addiction to playing video games.
+Unfortunately, this addiction is spreading at an extremely fast pace.
+While it may not effect the body directly as alcohol or cigarettes would, it can still devastate lives when people take their gaming habits too far.

-Truth be told, I once was addicted to video games.
-I let it ruin a lot of things in my life.
-I still play video games as well, but I learned how to enjoy them in moderation, and to use video games to make something productive in my life.
+Truth be told, I was once addicted to video games.
+I let it ruin many aspects of my life.
+I still play them, but I learned how to enjoy in moderation.

 This article will cover the following:

 First, you have to identify if you or someone you know is addicted to video games.
-There are a few signs that will clue you in if someone has a problem:
+Here are a few signs to look out for:

-- Spends a lot of free time playing video games.
-It may have just started to be a one hour a day thing, but then you notice the person spending every free moment playing a video game or doing something video game related.
+- Spends a lot of free time playing video games: It may have just started to be a one hour a day thing, but then you notice the person spending every free moment playing or doing something game-related.

-- Ignores family.
-Choosing a video game over family is always bad, and a sure sign of addiction.
+- Ignores family: Choosing a game over family is always bad, and a sure sign of addiction.
 If kids are neglected, or a spouse feels alone, then there is a problem.
 Video games are never more important than family.

-- Lets their personal appearance go.
-Since the person is always playing video games, personal hygiene won't seem as important.
+- Lets their personal appearance go: Since the person is always playing, personal hygiene won't seem as important.
 The more someone lets themselves go, the bigger the problem is.

-- Spends money on video games prior to the necessities.
-Obviously video games are the priority for this person, and not the things they need to survive.
+- Spends money on video games prior to the necessities: Obviously, games are the priority for this person when it should the things they need to survive.
 If the rent goes unpaid just so the person can buy the latest games, then there is a problem with addiction.

 Feels ignored, friends eventually will go away after awhile.